-The house should have been nothing to me.
+The house should have meant nothing to me.
 She shouldn’t have mattered to me at all.

-After all, I had no connection to her unless you count the hours I spent looking at the listing photos during the 18 months she was for sale, and I think we are all in agreement that this does not constitute connection.
-This is stalking.
-But I will admit I had become smitten and maybe even obsessed with her along the way–her age, her beauty, her history, her mystery—and I had begun to believe (as stalkers sometimes do) that we had something of a relationship, that we were friends.
-That I could somehow prevent, or at least warn her about, what was ahead.
+It wasn’t like I had any real connection to her.
+Unless you count the hours I spent looking at the real estate listing photos during the 18 months she was for sale, and I think we can all agree that technically, this does not constitute a relationship.
+This is what we call stalking.
+It’s true that I had become smitten—OK, fine, a little obsessed—with her along the way: her age, her beauty, her history, her discretion.
+I had begun to believe, as the most delusional of stalkers do, that we had something of a relationship, that we were sort of friends.
+That I could and should prevent—or, at the very least, warn her about—what was ahead.

-But it was clear from the start of these illicit visits that something had happened since the listing photos; it was like the life had gone out of her, like no one had been by, like everyone who loved her had given up on her.
-I wondered how things could have grown so sadly neglected in slightly more than a year; the once-manicured grounds had become wildly overgrown, and through the wavy paned windows you could see that the house was the only thing worse than empty, which was littered with oddly recent household items and baby things and board games scattered on the floor, riddled with odd collections of personal items no one had bothered to collect.
+But it was clear from the start of these illicit visits that something had happened since the listing photos; it was like the life had gone out of her.
+No one ever came by to see her, and I wondered if and how everyone she’d loved her had given up on her.
+I wondered how things could have grown so sadly neglected in slightly more than a year since the listing; how the grounds, neatly manicured in the picture, could have become so wildly overgrown.
+Through the wavy-paned windows you could see that the house was the only thing worse than empty, which was littered with oddly recent household items and baby things and board games scattered on the floor.
+Riddled with odd collections of personal items that no one had bothered to collect.

-As is so often the case at the end of days, I had gotten busy this week, and hadn’t thought about her much.
-I was walking on the beach this morning, thinking of other things when I heard a strange sound that didn’t make sense, or belong at all on a beach walk–a train coming off the tracks sound, a metal-on-metal groan.
-Even still, I didn’t think of her exactly; I just reflexively looked in the direction from which the sound had come.
+I had gotten busy this week, and had kind of forgotten about her, forgotten to check on her or even to worry about how she was faring.
+I was walking on the beach this morning, thinking of other things, when I heard a strange sound entirely out of place.
+It was loud; it sounded like a train coming off the tracks, an ominous metal-on-metal groan.
+Still, I wasn’t thinking of her, exactly, when I looked her way; I was just turning in the direction from which the sound had come.

-Look, the truth is, I didn’t even really know her.
-She didn’t belong to me or my family; I didn’t summer there, or even ever visit, not legally anyway.
-It’s not like I can remember when she was the only house south of the boardwalk.
+I didn’t even know her all that well, really; she didn’t belong to me or to my family.
+I didn’t summer there, or even visit, not legally anyway.
+I can’t say I even remember when she was the only house south of the boardwalk.

-I didn’t really know her but still, I loved her, in my own pathetic, stalking, trespassing, old-house-and-Secret-Garden-loving kind of a way.
-I admired her standing and her old-school elegance and her classy looks and it became worth it to me—to me, a rule follower and bona fide scaredy cat—to trespass and to risk getting in some trouble, just to see her one more time, to honor her, to take her picture.
-To make sure she is remembered when the new houses go up, the ones that haven’t been through anything, the ones that look like all the rest.
+But I loved her, in my own pathetic, stalking way.
+I admired her standing and her old-school elegance and her classy looks and her discretion so much that it became worth it to me—to me, a first-child rule follower and bona fide scaredy-cat—to trespass, to risk getting in some trouble, to see her one more time.
+To honor her and to take her picture.
+To make sure she is remembered when the new houses go up: the ones that haven’t been through anything, seen anything, survived anything.
+The ones that are like all the rest.